SonalKiran/FirearmForensics-MaskingCartridgeCaseImages/README.md

 There are two python scripts under the 'Services' folder -

-- cartridge_masking.py : this is the main script that should be run from your terminal
+- *cartridge_masking.py* : this is the main script that should be run from your terminal
-- helper.py : This contains helper functions for the main script
+- *helper.py* : This contains helper functions for the main script

 From your terminal -
-1. clone the repository using: `git clone https://github.com/SonalKiran/FirearmForensics-MaskingCartridgeCaseImages.git`
+1. Clone the repository using: `git clone https://github.com/SonalKiran/FirearmForensics-MaskingCartridgeCaseImages.git`
-2. change the directory using: `cd FirearmForensics-MaskingCartridgeCaseImages/`
+2. Change the directory using: `cd FirearmForensics-MaskingCartridgeCaseImages/`
-3. activate the virtualenv using: `conda activate cartridge_masking` or `pyenv activate cartridge_masking`
+3. Activate the virtual environment using: `conda activate cartridge_masking` or `pyenv activate cartridge_masking`
-4. run the main script using: `python3 services/cartridge_masking.py`
+4. Run the main script using: `python3 services/cartridge_masking.py`